 2. Personal Information:

-We strongly advise against posting your personal information (email address, phone number, home address, etc.) anywhere on the site.
+We ask that you not post your personal information (email address, phone number, home address, etc.) anywhere on the site.
 We will delete posted personal information when we see it.
 This is for your safety.
 If you have created a username that contains your real name or other personal info, please contact us to change it.
 Note that we may not alert you when we delete personal content.

 We continue to work on ways for you to protect the information you post on DailyStrength.
 You can "hide" certain parts of your content so that only you or your friends can see it, and we'll continue to offer more privacy features in the future.